Quick Read: What You’ll Learn

 Common mistakes

-1. Matching chain gauge to length, not weight
+1. Matching chain gauge to length, not pendant weight

-An 18-inch 0.8mm chain with a 1.5ct pendant droops.
-Match chain weight to pendant first.
+An 18-inch 0.8mm chain with a 1.5ct pendant droops within months.
+Match chain weight to the pendant first, then adjust length second.

 2. Skimping on clasp quality